 I’ve been getting asked a lot of questions lately from people outside of Antioch about the phrase Social Justice.
+It seems there is a lot of work to do in the unpacking of biblical and social justice.

 The argument that gets made and that I’ve heard over the years has two points and then a conclusion: